bingeli1212/nitrile-preview/doc/DOC-html-flex.md

     This size is typically equivalent to the max-content size, but it could be adjusted to
     handle aspect ratios, intrinsic sizing constraints, and orthogonal flows;
-    see details in §9 Flex Layout Algorithm.
+    see details in section &ref{Flex Layout Algorithm}.

     Note: This value was not present in the initial release of Flexible Box Layout, and thus some older implementations will not support it.
 The